Joel McIver

 Joel McIver (born 10 February 1971) is a British author.
 His best-known work is Justice for All: The Truth About Metallica, first published in 2004 and appearing in nine languages since then.
 McIver's other works include biographies of Black Sabbath, Slayer, Thunder, Ice Cube, and Queens of the Stone Age.
 His writing appears in newspapers and magazines such as The Guardian, the Daily Telegraph and Classic Rock, and he is an occasional guest on BBC and commercial radio and television.

 Education and career

 McIver is an alumnus of Backwell School and the University of Edinburgh.

-Since 2012, McIver has been the editor of Bass Guitar magazine; and since 2018, the editor of Bass Player after the two publications merged.
+McIver was the editor of Bass Player magazine from 2018 to 2022, having spent six years before that editing Bass Guitar magazine.

 Works

-Since 1999, he has written 35 English-language books, with at least 80 more editions available in various other languages.
+Since 1999, McIver has written 35 books.
 In the introduction to Neil Daniels' 2009 book All Pens Blazing, writer Martin Popoff described McIver as "probably the top [rock] scribe in the world".
 In a review in April 2012, Classic Rock magazine described him as "...by some distance, Britain's most prolific hard rock/metal author..."